Over the last couple of years, certain seeds have come to be seen as superfoods. Chia and flax seeds are two well-known examples.

-For instance, one review found a link between the antioxidants found in flax seeds and a lower risk of breast cancer, especially in postmenopausal women (
+For instance, one review noted a link between the antioxidants found in flax seeds and a lower risk of breast cancer, especially in postmenopausal women (

-Furthermore, one study in over 6,000 women reported that eating flax seeds regularly appeared to reduce the risk of developing breast cancer by up to 18% (
+Furthermore, one 2013 study in more than 6,000 women reported that eating flax seeds regularly appeared to reduce the risk of developing breast cancer by up to 18% (

 Few studies have looked at the effects of chia seeds on the risk of cancer.
-Due to their lower antioxidant levels, chia seeds may be slightly less effective than flax at guarding against cancer.
+Because of their lower antioxidant levels, chia seeds may be slightly less effective than flax at guarding against cancer.

 However, more studies are needed before strong conclusions can be made.

-Summary: Both chia and flax seeds are good sources of fiber, which may reduce the risk of certain cancers.
-However, flax seeds contain significantly higher levels of cancer-fighting antioxidants, giving them a slight upper hand.
+Both chia and flax seeds are good sources of fiber, which may reduce the risk of certain cancers.
+However, flax seeds contain significantly higher levels of cancer-fighting antioxidants, which give them a slight upper hand.

 However, they contain different levels of soluble fiber, a type particularly effective at reducing hunger and controlling appetite.